MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 web application may open a new database connection on every incoming HTTP request.
 In this case, it may be worth to have all these connections to share the same database catalog.
-The application can start with loading the catalog using using [`reflect`](@ref).
+The application can start with loading the catalog using using [`reflect`](@ref):

     using FunSQL: reflect

     catalog = reflect(DBInterface.connect(SQLite.DB, DATABASE))

-Then whenever a new connection is created, this catalog object could be reused.
+Then whenever a new connection is created, this catalog object could be reused:

     conn = FunSQL.DB(DBInterface.connect(SQLite.DB, DATABASE),
                      catalog = catalog)